scala/scala-lang/blog/_posts/2016-02-03-essence-of-scala.md

 ## Difficulties

-Formulating the precise soundness theorem and proving it was unexpectedly hard, because it uncovered a problem complex that had not been studied in depth before.
+Formulating the precise soundness theorem and proving it was unexpectedly hard, because it uncovered some technical challenges that had not been studied in depth before.
 In DOT - as well as in many programming languages - you can have conflicting definitions.
 For instance you might have an abstract type declaration in a base class with two conflicting aliases in subclasses: